 - Back up your data: To protect yourself from losing important files, you should back up your information.
 We recommend our sponsor, IDrive.
 Save 50% on your first year when you use promo code Kim at checkout.

-You may feel embarrassed if you’ve fallen victim to a scam, but it’s a lot more common than most people think.
-If you’ve been a victim, taking these steps will give you the best chance to recover any money you’ve lost and prevent any further damage.
+You may feel embarrassed if you’ve fallen victim to a scam, but it’s more common than most people think.
+If you’ve been a victim, taking these steps will give you the best chance to recover any money you’ve lost and prevent further damage.